php-fig/fig-standards/proposed/event-dispatcher.md

 * MUST call `isPropagationStopped()` on the Event before each Listener has been called.
 If that method returns `true` it MUST return the Event to the Emitter immediately and MUST NOT call any further Listeners.
 This implies that if an Event is passed to the Dispatcher that always returns `true` from `isPropagationStopped()`, zero listeners will be called.

-A Dispatcher SHOULD assume that any Listener returned to it from a a Listener Provider is type-safe.
+A Dispatcher SHOULD assume that any Listener returned to it from a Listener Provider is type-safe.
 That is, the Dispatcher SHOULD assume that calling `$listener($event)` will not produce a `TypeError`.

 [Promise object]: https://promisesaplus.com/